smswithoutborders/documentation/docs/tutorials/getting-started.md

 Synchronizing your App with your account can be done by clicking on Profile on the navbar.
 You will be presented with the button **Sync with App**.
 Clicking the button will open up a QR screen with a QR code for you to scan.
 Open up your App and scan the code; more instructions on scanning the code with App below.

-Please note, you will need to synchronize everytime you save a new platform to bring it into your app.
+**Please note**, you will need to synchronize everytime you save a new platform to bring it into your app.

 ![Docs Version Dropdown](/img/swob_sync.png)